 ACCESS HPW students using Table Mountain as a platform to study changes in atmospheric conditions with altitude.

-South Africa is also special when thinking about the Hadley Circulation that Kabir told us all about.
+South Africa is also special when thinking about the Hadley Circulation that Duncan told us all about.
 Prof. George Philander tells this story better than me, he says:

 The result is that, thanks to its position at around 30S, South Africa experiences a much great range of climates than almost anywhere else in the world.
 This is both a great seasonal range at a given location, but also a great range of climate between different locations.

-Click here when you think you know it all, and want to be tested.
+Click here when you are ready to be tested!

-***PLEASE NOTE THAT WE WILL ONLY ACCEPT YOUR FIRST ANSWERS.
-THINK CAREFULLY BEFORE YOU PRESS THE SUBMIT BUTTON ***
+***PLEASE NOTE THAT WE WILL ONLY ACCEPT YOUR FIRST ANSWERS AND THE TEST CANNOT BE REDONE.
+THINK CAREFULLY BEFORE YOU START THE TEST ***